300 Bragg Boulevard, (910) 433-1457 or (910) 433-1224

 Fayetteville/Cumberland in the Vietnam War

 The North Carolina Veterans Park will feature a special exhibit entitled Fayetteville/Cumberland in the Vietnam War.
-This exhibit, which opens in time for the Heroes Homecoming celebration in November, is a tribute to local veterans who served during the Vietnam Conflict.
+This exhibit is a tribute to local veterans who served during the Vietnam Conflict.
 The exhibit features profiles of local Vietnam veterans, supplemented with a display of weapons, uniforms, military gear, and items brought home by service men and women.
 This special display is augmented by the permanent history panels in the NCVP Visitors Center which highlight North Carolina’s role in the conflict.

 The North Carolina Veterans Park has dedicated volunteers that help greet and provide information to visitors.
 For more information about how you can become a part of the NCVP team.
 Stop by the park or call 433-1457.